 Selected Objects

-• To configure the name of an object to be synchronized in the destination database or specify an object that receives data in the destination database, right-click the object in the Selected Objects section.
-For more information, see Map object names.
+To set the name of a synchronization object in the destination instance or specify which object receives the data, right-click the synchronization object in the Selected Objects box and modify it.
+For more information, see Map table and column names.

-• To remove a selected object, click the object in the Selected Objects section and then click the image icon to move the object to the Source Objects section.
+To remove a synchronization object, click it in the Selected Objects box and then click

-• To select SQL operations for incremental synchronization, right-click an object in the Selected Objects section.
-In the dialog box that appears, select the SQL operations that you want to synchronize.
+To select SQL operations for incremental synchronization, right-click the synchronization object in the Selected Objects box and select the desired operations from the dialog box that appears.

 Configuration